 - Lumbar nerve root impingement

-- Impingement or irritation of any individual lumbar nerve root, L4 through S3, may also cause sciatic-type symptoms
+- Impingement or irritation of any individual lumbar nerve root, L4 through S3, may cause sciatic-type symptoms; however, this is not a true sciatica

 - Lumbar nerve root impingement may occur from lumbar disc herniation or other stenosis (narrowing) of the neural canal